 Our Counseling Center staff attempts to build on and live out Loyola’s value for diversity within and between us.
 Our role draws us into various connections across campus where we train, mentor, collaborate, and consult with different offices and student groups in ways that will encourage the full expression of human diversity.
-Some of this work involves intentionally making our counseling services more accessible to African, Caribbean, African American, Latino/a, Asian, Asian American, Native American, gay, lesbian, bisexual, transgendered, questioning students, and students with disabilities who do not traditionally come for counseling.
+Some of this work involves intentionally making our counseling services more accessible to students who are part of underrepresented identity and cultural groups who do not traditionally come for counseling, around dimensions such as gender, race/ethnicity, religion, sexual orientation, or ability status.
 Some of this work involves consultation with offices and organizations that provide support for these students, to help them identify ways our skills could serve them in their work with students, as well as using their insights to improve our ability to connect with these students.
 This could also involve providing particularly relevant outreach experiences for underserved student groups.
 Public health campaigns are made more powerful and effective when we include messages and liaisons that speak to various populations.

 The Cultural Alliance Steering Committee consists of a small group of staff members who meet regularly to discuss consultations and apparent trends that warrant further attention from our Center.
 This Committee then regularly updates the full staff on this information, suggests ways to address issues, elicits staff-wide discussion for exploration, and tracks the Center's service provision to underserved groups.

 All Fellows will engage in this work as a part of the Center staff.
-Fellows who choose to apprentice in this area will participate in the Committee to identify relevant ways to continue this work through: connecting with ALANA student organizations, collaboration with ALANA Services, connecting with GLBTQ students, collaboration with Spectrum (the student organization that provides a safe place and allies for GLBTQ students and issues) or OUTLoyola (a group of faculty, staff, and administrators of all backgrounds who are interested in promoting equality and dialogue around GLBTQ issues), collaborating with various offices, organizations, and committees on gender-based concerns, working with Disability Support Services, or connecting with student organizations involved in making Loyola a more welcoming and affirming community for all people.
+Fellows who choose to apprentice in this area will participate in the Committee to identify relevant ways to continue this work through: connecting with African, Latina/o, Asian, and Native American (ALANA) student organizations, collaboration with the multicultural ALANA Services office, connecting with GLBTQ students through collaboration with Spectrum, the student organization for gender and sexual minorities and allies; collaborating with various offices, organizations, and committees on gender-based concerns, such as the Women's Center and student Take Back the Night organization; working with Disabilities Support Services; or connecting with student organizations involved in making Loyola a more welcoming and affirming community for all people.

 Professional Training and Development

-Each Fellow will receive one hour of weekly, face-to-face, individual supervision by Maryland licensed psychologists for the entire year, which meets the Maryland requirement for licensure.
-This supervision will cover the Fellow's individual clients, initial assessments, crisis duty, and general professional development.
+Each Fellow will receive various types of individual and group supervision for the range of activities and services they provide, which will be logged to document hours as required by state licensing boards.
+This supervision includes one hour of weekly, face-to-face, individual supervision by Maryland licensed psychologists to cover the Fellow's individual clients, initial assessments, crisis duty, and general professional development.
 In addition to this supervision, Fellows who co-facilitate group therapy will receive one hour of weekly, face-to-face, individual supervision about group work from the senior staff co-facilitator.
-Fellows receive administrative supervision at the beginning, middle, and end of the year from the Fellowship Training Coordinator to create and review training and professional goals, as well as provide feedback about the Program.
+For after-hours rotations, Fellows will be supervised by an Associate Director who provides consultation and backup for crisis management.
 Fellows receive apprenticeship supervision from the senior staff member with whom they are apprenticing to review the functional area and discuss the Fellow's observations and experience.
 The frequency of these meetings varies according to mutual needs of staff and Fellow.
-Clinical Team Meetings and staff Case Conferences also serve as group supervision for Fellows as clinical treatment, case management and conceptualization are discussed in these meetings.
+Fellows also receive administrative supervision at the beginning, middle, and end of the year from the Fellowship Training Coordinator to create and review training and professional goals, as well as provide feedback about the Program.
+Clinical Team Meetings and staff Case Conferences also serve as two hours of weekly group supervision for Fellows as clinical treatment, case management and conceptualization are discussed in these meetings.
 All supervision will be designed to support and enhance the Fellow’s professional progress throughout that year.